zakinder/SDAccel/README.md

-# SDAccel
+# Xilinx SDAccel Development Environment
 Architecture to enable CPU/GPU developers to easily migrate their applications to FPGAs while maintaining and reusing their OpenCL, C, and C++ code in a familiar workflow.

-The Xilinx® SDAccel™ Development Environment compile OpenCL™ C, C and C++ programs
+XILINX SDAccel Related Recources
 UG1164:
 SDACCEL-PLATFORM-DEVELOPMENT